Clamp Load Calculator

 Clamp load (preload)

-The intentional tension in a bolt after tightening that compresses and holds the joint members together.
+The intentional tension in a bolt after tightening that compresses and holds the joint members together; this is the value the calculator reports in N, kN, and lbf.

 Proof strength

-The maximum stress a bolt can withstand without permanent deformation under a specified test, used to set safe preload targets.
+The maximum stress a bolt can withstand without permanent deformation under a specified test, used here (optionally) to set the target preload for the utilization check.

 Nut factor (K)

-A dimensionless factor relating torque and preload, bundling the effects of thread friction, bearing friction, and thread helix angle.
+A dimensionless factor relating torque and clamp load, bundling thread friction, bearing friction, and thread helix angle into one number you enter.

 Friction coefficient

-A measure of resistance to sliding at the thread flanks or under the nut face or bolt head; lower values produce more preload for the same torque.
+A measure of resistance to sliding at the thread flanks or under the nut face or bolt head; lower values produce more clamp load for the same torque, and they are what K summarizes.

 Sources & Further Reading